 Prerequisites: HSS 101, HSS 202, SS 201 or their equivalents.
 Presents a detailed overview of the relationship between political economy and the environment.
-Draws on diverse case studies including global warming, harvesting of minerals on the ocean¿s floor, destruction of old growth forests, and contamination of the nation¿s water, air, and soils.
+Draws on diverse case studies including global warming, harvesting of minerals on the ocean's floor, destruction of old growth forests, and contamination of the -nation's water, air, and soils.
 Explores the economic remedies to the fast-changing relationship between society and nature.
-Co-listed as SS 362.
+Honors Note: See HSS 101.